Bible Reading: Genesis 2:18-25

 A man leaves his father and mother and is joined to his wife, and the two are united into one.
 Genesis 2:24

-Not exactly.
-God has a deeper kind of glue.
 Genesis 2:24 commands a man to be glued to his wife.
-That’s what “joined” means.
+That’s what the word ”joined” literally means.
 When husband and wife are glued together with God’s superglue, they become one in a marriage that will last.

-TALK: What kind of glue are you counting on to keep your marriage together someday?
+REFLECT: What are you counting on to keep your marriage together someday?

-PRAY: God, teach us each day for the rest of our lives what true, loving commitment looks like.
+PRAY: Ask God to teach you what true, loving commitment looks like.